Memorable | One of the Best

 Review by: Michael Stern

-New customers at Danny’s are warned, verbally and in writing (on a sign by the order counter) that the chili is very, very hot.
+New customers at Danny’s Drive-In are warned, verbally and in writing (on a sign by the order counter) that the chili is very, very hot.
 It is Kuhn’s chili, well-known to Fairfield County chiliheads, still made according to a secret recipe, and delivered to Danny’s as the coup de grace for hot dogs, hamburgers, and fried potatoes.
 It is a powerfully aromatic emulsion that will make your lips and tongue tingle and will set your digestive tract aglow.

 The charms of this 1935-vintage drive-in go beyond four-alarm chili, which in this case is really only a condiment (albeit a persuasive one).
 Danny’s main claim to fame is a hamburger – or a cheeseburger, or a double burger or a triple piggie (3 patties, 3 slices of cheese, 3 strips of bacon) – with the works.
 That means lettuce, tomato, sliced onion (Vidalia in season) and a ring of green pepper.
 The burger is a modest one, so doubles and triples make sense, as does an available six-ounce angus burger on a king-size roll.
 Of course, you can have your burger blanketed with chili.